The site of 'The Abbey' at Aston Abbotts was previously occupied by an ancient country residence of the Abbotts of St. Albans.

 The Abbey became home for

-Their bodyguards stayed in two Nissen huts in the Abbey grounds.
+Their bodyguards stayed in three Nissen huts in the Abbey grounds.

 The children were taught English by an evacuated teacher from London.